 The information obtained by the self-monitoring program must be routinely reported to the Illinois EPA and is summarized in an annual Consumer Confidence Report (CCR).

 Water Quality Reports

 The public works department flushes hydrants twice a year (spring and fall).
 Flushing is usually done during the morning hours.
 During times of flushing you may notice dirty or discolored water.
 It is recommended that you not do laundry during these times.
 Notice will be given prior to flushing hydrants.

 Boil orders are issued when there is an interruption in water flow due to a water main break, accidental cut, required maintenance or any time the water pressure drops below 20 p.s.i.
-When possible, a Group Cast call is made to those who signed up, alerting them of the boil order.
+When possible, an All Call is made to those who signed up, alerting them of the boil order.
 If you have subscribed to our website, notification will also be sent through e-mail when possible.
 Local media are also notified for those residents who are not on the call system or subscription service.

 A boil order means that residents in the affected area are advised to boil their water for three (3) to five (5) minutes prior to drinking or cooking with it.
 This is a precautionary measure for residents’ protection.

 Due to the required testing, the boil order remains in effect until further notice (24 hours minimum).
-When the results come back clear, another Group Cast call is made, lifting the boil order, and media is again notified.
+When the results come back clear, another All Call is made, lifting the boil order, and media is again notified.